gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2-textures.md

 Title: WebGL Using 2 or More Textures
 Description: How to use 2 or more textures in WebGL
-TOC: WebGL - Using 2 or More Textures
+TOC: Using 2 or More Textures

 This article is a continuation of [WebGL Image